-mode an integer value indicating whether time spent servicing interrupts is to be included in or excluded from performance monitor timing values.
+- modean integer value indicating whether time spent servicing interrupts is to be included in or excluded from performance monitor timing values.
 A nonzero value indicates that interrupt time is to be included.
-A value of zero indicates that interrupt time is to be excluded.
+A value of zero indicates that interrupt time is to be excluded.istatan integer value indicating whether or not an error has occurred.
+A value of zero indicates that no error has occurred. - occurred.

-occurred.
 A value of zero indicates that no error has occurred.
 A nonzero value indicates that an error of a specific type has occurred.
-Refer to the pmselect(3f) man page for a listing of the nonzero values that may be returned and the types
+Refer to the pmselect(3f) man page for a listing of the nonzero values that may be returned and the types of errors that they represent.